The Returns to a College Education

 The CAO deadline is approaching here in Ireland.
 Click here for an entertaining analysis of the returns to a college education in the United States (double click the graphic to enlarge it).
 Another example of the power of graphical representation.

-12 Responses to “The Returns to a College Education”
+12 replies on “The Returns to a College Education”

 Very amusing: On the final statistic, the (static) median income statistic is presumably designed to show a gender pay gap.
 In fact, much of this difference can be accounted for by cohort effects, as women graduates are, on average, younger than male graduates.
 Younger professionals, of course, earn less.